Terms of Service

 11.2 Our service commitment

 We will use commercially reasonable efforts to make the Service available and to perform it with the skill and care reasonably expected of a professional provider of similar services.
 We do not warrant that the Service will be uninterrupted, error-free, free of all vulnerabilities, or that it will meet the Customer’s specific requirements.
 We do not commit to any specific uptime or response-time target unless a separate written service level agreement applies.
+This clause is subject to clause 11.3.

 11.3 Australian Consumer Law